benjaminbrindle/benjaminbrindle.github.io/_pages/coursework.md

 ## Applications to Medicine and Biology

-**EN.580.631: Introduction to Computational Medicine** <br>
-Computational medicine is an emerging discipline in which computer models of disease are developed, constrained using data measured from individual patients, and then applied to deliver precision health care.
-This course will cover computational anatomy.
-Students will learn how to: model anatomies using magnetic resonance imaging data; compare anatomies via mappings onto anatomical atlases; discover anatomical biomarkers of disease; analyze changes in the connectivity of anatomies in disease.

-**EN.553.650: Computational Molecular Medicine** <br>
+**EN.553.650: Computational Molecular Medicine** - Johns Hopkins University (Spring 2022) <br>
 Computational systems biology has emerged as the dominant framework for analyzing high-dimensional “omics” data in order to uncover the relationships among molecules, networks and disease.
 In particular, many of the core methodologies are based on statistical modeling, including machine learning, stochastic processes and statistical inference.
 We will cover the key aspects of this methodology, including measuring associations, testing multiple hypotheses, and learning predictors, Markov chains and graphical models.
 In addition, by studying recent important articles in cancer systems biology, we will illustrate how this approach enhances our ability to annotate genomes, discover molecular disease networks, detect disease, predict clinical outcomes, and characterize disease progression.

-**MATH 371: Readings in Mathematical Biology** <br>
-Phase space analysis of higher-order systems; equilibrium points, limit cycles, linearization, stability analysis; Predator-prey models, Poincare-Bendixson theorem, Bendixson criterion; perturbation analysis; Poincare maps; Bifurcations and chaotic dynamics; Routh Hurwitz Criterion; Survival functions; applications to epidemiology.
+**EN.580.631: Introduction to Computational Medicine** - Johns Hopkins University (Fall 2021) <br>
+Computational medicine is an emerging discipline in which computer models of disease are developed, constrained using data measured from individual patients, and then applied to deliver precision health care.
+This course will cover computational anatomy.
+Students will learn how to: model anatomies using magnetic resonance imaging data; compare anatomies via mappings onto anatomical atlases; discover anatomical biomarkers of disease; analyze changes in the connectivity of anatomies in disease.

-**HMS 316: Social Epidemiology** <br>
+**HMS 316: Social Epidemiology** - Lehigh University (Fall 2020) <br>
 Social epidemiology is the study of the distribution and social determinants of health and disease in human populations.
 This course introduces the basic principles of epidemiological study design, analysis and interpretation, covering topics such as how a disease spreads across populations and how public health interventions can help control or reduce the spread of disease.
 This course also reviews epidemiology as a social science by reviewing the social causes and consequences of health.

+**MATH 371: Readings in Mathematical Biology** - Lehigh University (Spring 2020) <br>
+Phase space analysis of higher-order systems; equilibrium points, limit cycles, linearization, stability analysis; Predator-prey models, Poincare-Bendixson theorem, Bendixson criterion; perturbation analysis; Poincare maps; Bifurcations and chaotic dynamics; Routh Hurwitz Criterion; Survival functions; applications to epidemiology.

 ## Analysis and Probability

-**EN.553.797: Introduction to Control Theory and Optimal Control** <br>
+**EN.553.797: Introduction to Control Theory and Optimal Control** - Johns Hopkins University (Spring 2022) <br>
 A control system is a dynamical system on which one can act through a parameter that can be chosen freely at any point in time.
 In this class, we will be interested in two main problems.
 The first one is controllability, which studies conditions for the existence of controls allowing an initial point to be driven to any other point.
 The second one is optimal control, in which we will study methods to minimize a certain cost over all possible controls, possibly with endpoint constraints.

-**EN.553.701: Real Analysis** <br>
+**EN.553.701: Real Analysis** - Johns Hopkins University (Fall 2021) <br>
 Fundamental topics in real analysis, such as, Set Theory, The Topology of Euclidean Space, Continuous Mappings, Uniform Convergence, Differentiable Mappings, Inverse & Implicit Function Theorems, Integration Theory, Fourier Series, and Basics of Differential Equations.

-**MATH 401: Real Analysis I** <br>
-Set theory, real numbers; introduction to measures, Lebesgue measure; integration, general convergence theorems; differentiation, functions of bounded variation, absolute continuity; Lp spaces.

-**MATH 402: Real Analysis II** <br>
-Metric spaces; introduction to Banach and Hilbert space theory; Fourier series and Fejer operators; general measure and integration theory, Radon–Nikodym and Riesz representation and theorems; Lebesgue–Stieltjes integral.

-**MATH 316: Complex Analysis** <br>
-Concept of analytic function from the points of view of the Cauchy–Riemann equations, power series, complex integration, and conformal mapping.
+**MATH 463: Advanced Probability** - Lehigh University (Spring 2021) <br>
+Measure theoretic foundations; random variables, integration in a measure space, expectations; convergence of random variables and probability measures; conditional expectations; characteristic functions; sums of random variables, limit theorems.

+**ISE 417: Nonlinear Optimization** - Lehigh University (Spring 2021) <br>
+Advanced topics in mathematical optimization with emphasis on modeling and analysis of nonlinear problems.
+Convex analysis, unconstrained and constrained optimization, duality theory, Lagrangian relaxation, and methods for solving nonlinear optimization problems, including descent methods, Newton methods, conjugate gradient methods, and penalty and barrier methods.

-**MATH 322: Methods of Applied Analysis I** <br>
+**MATH 322: Methods of Applied Analysis I** - Lehigh University (Fall 2020) <br>
 Fourier series, eigenfunction expansions, Sturm–Liouville problems, Fourier integrals and their application to partial differential equations; special functions.
 Emphasis is on a wide variety of formal applications rather than logical development.

-**MATH 309: Probability with Applications and Simulations** <br>
-Foundations of Probability; Random Variables; Probability Models; Expectations and Moment Generating Functions; Joint and Conditional Distributions; Functions of Random Variables.
-Introduction to fundamental ideas and techniques of stochastic modeling, with an emphasis on the applications.
-Monte Carlo simulation.

-**MATH 463: Advanced Probability** <br>
-Measure theoretic foundations; random variables, integration in a measure space, expectations; convergence of random variables and probability measures; conditional expectations; characteristic functions; sums of random variables, limit theorems.

-**MATH 310: Random Processes and Applications** <br>
+**MATH 310: Random Processes and Applications** - Lehigh University (Fall 2020) <br>
 Theory and applications of stochastic processes.
 Limit theorems, introduction to random walks, Markov chains, Poisson processes, birth and death processes, and Brownian motion.
 Applications to financial mathematics, biology, business and engineering.

+**MATH 402: Real Analysis II** - Lehigh University (Spring 2020) <br>
+Metric spaces; introduction to Banach and Hilbert space theory; Fourier series and Fejer operators; general measure and integration theory, Radon–Nikodym and Riesz representation and theorems; Lebesgue–Stieltjes integral.

-**MATH 350: Introduction to Differential Geometry** <br>
+**MATH 350: Introduction to Differential Geometry** - Lehigh University (Spring 2020) <br>
 Local and global differential geometry of curves and surfaces in Euclidean 3-space; Frenet formulas for curves, regular surfaces, first fundamental form, Gauss map, second fundamental form, curvatures for curves and surfaces and their relations, minimal surfaces, the Gauss-Bonnet theorem, selected special topics and applications, such as hypersurfaces in Euclidean (n+1)-space, Levi-Civita connection, geodesics, parallel transport, Riemannian curvature tensor, etc.

-**ISE 417: Nonlinear Optimization** <br>
-Advanced topics in mathematical optimization with emphasis on modeling and analysis of nonlinear problems.
-Convex analysis, unconstrained and constrained optimization, duality theory, Lagrangian relaxation, and methods for solving nonlinear optimization problems, including descent methods, Newton methods, conjugate gradient methods, and penalty and barrier methods.
+**MATH 316: Complex Analysis** - Lehigh University (Spring 2020) <br>
+Concept of analytic function from the points of view of the Cauchy–Riemann equations, power series, complex integration, and conformal mapping.

+**MATH 401: Real Analysis I** - Lehigh University (Fall 2019) <br>
+Set theory, real numbers; introduction to measures, Lebesgue measure; integration, general convergence theorems; differentiation, functions of bounded variation, absolute continuity; Lp spaces.

+**MATH 309: Probability with Applications and Simulations** - Lehigh University (Fall 2019) <br>
+Foundations of Probability; Random Variables; Probability Models; Expectations and Moment Generating Functions; Joint and Conditional Distributions; Functions of Random Variables.
+Introduction to fundamental ideas and techniques of stochastic modeling, with an emphasis on the applications.
+Monte Carlo simulation.

-**MATH 230: Numerical Methods** <br>
+**MATH 230: Numerical Methods** - Lehigh University (Fall 2019) <br>
 Representation of numbers and rounding error; polynomial and spline interpolation; numerical differentiation and integration; numerical solution of nonlinear systems; numerical solution of initial and boundary value problems; Monte Carlo methods.

 ## Other Topics in Mathematics

-**MATH 428: Fields And Modules** <br>
+**MATH 428: Fields And Modules** - Lehigh University (Spring 2020) <br>
 Field theory, including an introduction to Galois theory; the theory of modules, including tensor products and classical algebras.

-**MATH 327: Groups and Rings** <br>
+**MATH 327: Groups and Rings** - Lehigh University (Fall 2019) <br>
 An intensive study of the concepts of group theory including the Sylow theorems, and of ring theory including unique factorization domains and polynomial rings.

-**MATH 243: Algebra** <br>
-Introduction to basic concepts of modern algebra: groups, rings, and fields.

-**MATH 252: Introduction to Combinatorics and Graph Theory** <br>
+**MATH 252: Introduction to Combinatorics and Graph Theory** - Lehigh University (Fall 2019) <br>
 Topics in combinatorics and graph theory chosen to introduce the subjects and some of their common proof techniques.
 Sequences and recursive formulas; counting formulas; bijections; inclusion/exclusion; the Pigeonhole Principle; generating functions; equivalence relations.
 Graph theory topics include trees, connectivity, traversability, matching and coloring.

+**MATH 243: Algebra** - Lehigh University (Spring 2019) <br>
+Introduction to basic concepts of modern algebra: groups, rings, and fields.

-**MATH 242: Linear Algebra** <br>
+**MATH 242: Linear Algebra** - Lehigh University (Fall 2018) <br>
 An introduction to the study of vector spaces and linear transformations, with emphasis on mathematical rigor.